 What steps do I need to take?

-CAH makes infants susceptible to poor feeding, vomiting, dehydration, hypotension, and lethargy.
-The primary treatment of CAH is corticosteroid replacement as needed.
-Surgery for females with ambiguous genitalia may be considered.
+Infants with CAH may present with poor feeding, vomiting, dehydration, hypotension, and lethargy.
+Biological females with CAH may exhibit ambiguous genitalia.
+The primary treatment for CAH is corticosteroid replacement, which may be lifelong.
+Surgery may be considered for females with ambiguous genitalia.

 For follow-up questions, please call your NBS Program Area Service Center.